NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 I find it helpful to discuss the TDC in data-converter terms, rather than digital-circuit ones.
 Like every other ADC, the TDC needs a reference, which tends to be the delay through some on-chip delay-cells.
 (These delays are then often calibrated offline.)
 Both the noise and quantization error of the TDC contribute to timing noise, so many digital PLLs go to great lengths to design quite elaborate ones.

 These high-resolution needs coupled with the PLL's inherent filtering effects have driven attempts at delta-sigma modulated TDCs.
 Mike Perrott's group at MIT, particularly keyed by Matt Straayer, have been particularly prolific on this topic.
-The hard part of a delta-sigma TDC is that for most of a reference period, the TDC does... nothing.
+The hard part of a delta-sigma TDC is that for most of a reference period, the TDC does... well, nothing.
 Effective delta-sigma modulation requires bucket-brigading each cycle's quantization error over to the next.
 Straayer's gated-ring-oscillator TDCs attempt to do so by "freezing" the state or a ring oscillator, and allowing it to continue oscillating only for short intervals proportional to the phase error.

 ![image-20201202175036923](image-20201202175036923.png)

 [*Straayer JSSC 2009*](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=4804998)

 The gated-ring TDC is pretty far out there.
 I don't know anyone who's designed one, and doubt I know anyone who would have the guts to.
-But it's a good indication of the demands good PLLs place on these TDCs.
+But it's a good indication of the demands good PLLs place on these TDCs, and the lengths designers take to meet them.